m1ritter/cse15l-lab-reports/week-7.md

 <img width="768" alt="image" src="https://user-images.githubusercontent.com/122555675/220985393-c0aade74-3cd2-485e-8db5-33b32452a682.png">

 ## 5. Clone your fork of the repository from your Github account
-`$ git clone git@github.com:ucsd-cse15l-w23/lab7.git <enter>`
+`$ git clone git@github.com:ucsd-cse15l-w23/lab7.git <enter>` <br>
 <br>
 Because we have our handy SSH key and are logged into the server, we can use the SSH generated link provided on GitHub to clone our fork in the terminal.
-Below shows where the link was taken from, and what the code output was after running.
+Below shows where the link was taken from, and what the code output was after running. <br>
 <br>
 <img width="1426" alt="image" src="https://user-images.githubusercontent.com/122555675/221434344-7e57d747-eb85-4742-8190-311d1834d3f4.png"> <br>
 <br>